gjf/Windows-11-ExplorerPatcher-Installer/README.md

 Works with both x64 and x32.

-You can check the source in Win11EP.bat (yes, I am so dumb and lazy that I make this tool as command-line batch) or simply use compiled and upxed Win11EP.exe.
+You can check the source in Win11EP.bat (yes, I am so dumb and lazy that I make this tool as command-line batch) or simply use compiled Win11EP.exe.

 # Does not need any syntax, the logic is as follows: